+Essentially, colic is an umbrella term for fussy babies when there’s no other diagnosis.
 And let me tell you – it’s brutal.

 After learning more about colic I feel sure that it’s not normal and does have an underlying cause which can be addressed.

 Had I known what lay in store with baby number two, I’m not certain I’d have ever found the courage to have a second child.
-In that respect I’m glad it was an unknown, because otherwise we wouldn’t have our beautiful Elfin.
+In that respect I’m so glad it was an unknown, because otherwise we wouldn’t have our beautiful Elfin.

 Following a wonderful labour – which may sound like an oxymoron, but I couldn’t have wished for a better delivery! – at just two weeks old our poor baby developed ‘baby acne’.
 At least I assumed that’s what it was, until a consultant saw her about something else and immediately diagnosed CMPA.

 Nonetheless, she’s remained a very difficult baby and only now at nearly 16 months are things normalising.
 I hold my hands up to the fact we’ve allowed bad habits to form whist trying simply to survive during the past year, and we’re now attempting to fix those.